parhamoyan/qutewindow/docs/README.md

-# QuteWindow Documentation
+# CuteWindow Documentation

-This directory contains the Sphinx configuration and source files for generating QuteWindow documentation.
+This directory contains the Sphinx configuration and source files for generating CuteWindow documentation.

 ## Building Documentation